Literature / The Annals of the Chosen

 - Medieval Stasis: First justified, then averted.

 - The Mole: Farash.
-Later undergoes a Heel–Face Turn without Becoming the Mask, and becomes a Reverse Mole.
+Later undergoes a Heel–Face Turn without Becoming the Mask, and becomes a Reverse Mole - as the Chosen Traitor.

 - Photographic Memory: The Scholar can remember anything true he's been told.
 If he forgets something and has to be reminded of it, it's clearly false, so he's indirectly a Living Lie Detector as well.